mateuspim/homelab/media/jellyfin/README.md

 #### Notes

-For some plugins to work correctly it may be necessary to change the permissions of the ```index.html``` file by:
+For some plugins to work correctly with the Docker Container it may be necessary to change the permissions of the ```index.html``` file by:

 **Note** replace `user` and `group` with the `user` and `group` of your container
 ```